wheresrhys/fetch-mock/docs/_api-mocking/mock_matcher.md

     examples:
       - |-
         "end:.jpg"
-    content: Matches a url ending with a string
+    content: Match a url ending with a string
   - name: |-
       path:...
     types: